 inforgraphic

-The clothing is sorted and assessed in dedicated sorting centres; some clothing is sold in second-hand shops in Europe and North America, while other reusable items are sent for further sorting and sale in Africa and Central America, including Angola, Democratic Republic of the Congo, Guinea Bissau, Malawi, Mozambique, Zambia and Belize.
-Second-hand clothes donated to us go on to benefit millions of people.
+The clothing is sorted and assessed in dedicated sorting centres and sold in second-hand shops in Europe, North America, Africa, and Central America, including Angola, Democratic Republic of the Congo, Guinea-Bissau, Malawi, Mozambique, Zambia, and Belize.